metamesh/metamesh.org/content/english/standalone/projects.md

 ![](/images/screenshot-14.png "Cathedral Super-Node")

 These radios connect to "repeater towers" in each of our target neighborhoods.
-Each participants home will have a small receiver installed on the outside of their residence pointed at the local tower.
+Each participants home will have a small receiver installed on the outside of their residence, pointed at the local repeater tower.

 ![](/images/repeater-tower-and-household-receiver.png)

 Finally, this receiver connects to a WiFi router in the home where a fast, secure, and private WiFi network is created for a family's use.
-We can even set up multiple networks on a single building using just one receiver on the outside like in the diagram below.
+We can even set up multiple networks in a single building using just one receiver on the outside like in the diagram below.

 ![](/images/multiple-house-layout.png)